gnu-octave/pkg-octave-doc/README.md

 @item text @tab @tab text
 ````

-* Make sure that `@deftypefn` and `@deftypefnx` tags have a space before them.
+* Make sure that `@deftypefn` and `@deftypefnx` tags have a white space before them.
 This is especially important for help strings in oct files (in .cc code) where we don't use ## for initiating a comment line.
 For example:

 in .m files